 Requesting Registers data for your own research

-To submit a data access request for the RA registry data you must discuss your requirements first with Dr Kath Watson to ensure that the RA Register has the data you hope to analyse.
-Only then should you complete the third party data request form and send it to the registers team.
+Once you have read the policy and document form you should discuss your requirements with Dr Kath Watson to establish that the RA Register has the data you hope to analyse.
+Only then should you go ahead and complete the third party data request form and send it to the registers team.

 Any application will be discussed by the Registers' Steering Committee and, if approved, data will subsequently be released.

 There are three deadlines within any year which will link to the Committee meetings where access decisions are taken.
 The remaining dates for 2017 are:

 Be aware that the length of time from request to approval and finally to supply of data can be as long as six months, depending on the complexity or size of the request.

 If you wish to submit a grant application partially or totally based on the use of registers data then you should discuss this with the Manchester team before submitting the grant application.
 The Chair can permit the inclusion of rheumatoid arthritis register data on a proposal at their discretion, but if the grant application is successful then a full proposal must be approved by the Registers' Steering committee before access is granted.

 Requesting data from the Ankylosing Spondylitis Biologics Register